 Moonstone refers to the group of feldspars and got its title from the extraordinary silvery-blue glow.
-It is the only stone in the world whose iridescent color is reminiscent of the moon.
+It is the only stone in the world which iridescent color is reminiscent of the moon.
 Another name for the stone is adularia, which the gem received in honor of Mount Adula (the Alps in Switzerland).
 Here the mineral was first discovered and studied.
 Since then, the unique properties of the gem have been studied, which is why moonstones have become widespread throughout the world.

 In this article, we have collected the most important of them, a detailed description of which will help to reliably get a detailed answer to the question "what is a moonstone?".
 You can also learn about the most popular jewelry with this amazing stone.
 Moreover, you will be provided with important information on how to care for them so that they remain with their primeval radiance.

 If you are interested in this gem, you can visit our catalog.
 In it, you will find authentic exemplars of this stone, a detailed description, price, as well as photos and video materials that will help you get a complete impression of the purchase.